aene1/StringDatabase/README.md

 # Project Overview:

-The Kekenes-Huskey lab focuses on computational approaches for understanding how heart and immune cells work.
+Dr. Peter Kekenes-Huskey (PKH)'s lab focuses on computational approaches for understanding how heart and immune cells work.
 The lab particularly focuses on networks between proteins based on cellular pathways.The main pipeline of the STRING_pipeline_script.py code will help query the STRING database to find new edges between proteins in addition to the connections they have already discovered (seen in networkOverview.sif).
 The goal is to enrich their network with protein-protein interaction data from online databases.

 # Software required: